CS5520FeinbergFall2023/group-project-group-5/README.md

 -  private void saveJPGPNG(String path, String format) -Private helper functions that saves MyImage to local JPG/PNG file.

--  void setPixel(int x, int y, Pixel pixel)
+-  private void setPixel(int x, int y, Pixel pixel)
     - Set pixel at position x, y in this image to the given pixel.

 -  RGBPixel getPixel(int x, int y)
-    - Gets the pixel at x,y
+    - Gets the pixel at x,y.

+- boolean isGreyscale();
+    - Check if an image is greyscale by checking if all of its pixels are greyscale.

 -  public MyImage filtering(float[][] kernel) throws IllegalArgumentException
     - Perform filtering an image with given matrix.
 By traversing and putting the center of the kernel to each position on the image and calculates the area it covers, it adds the values when corresponding pixel and kernel element multiply to make the final result of the pixel where the kernel now lies.